ForemostApe/MatchMaker/README.md

 - Logs are emitted via Serilog.
 - Health checks route: /health
 - In Development, IdentityModelEventSource.ShowPII = true is enabled to ease debugging token issues.

-## Contributing
-- Fork the repository, create a branch for your feature or fix, and open a pull request.
-- Follow existing code style and include tests where appropriate.
-- Run the solution and verify Swagger / health endpoints work before submitting.

 ## License
 - Check the repository root for a LICENSE file.
 If none, contact the maintainers to confirm licensing.